Excel KPI Dashboard

 But let us not narrow the possibilities!
 We are in 2013, and this is an excel blog just launched.
 Our expectation is that we will introduce many utilization opportunities in the future.
 If you work as a business analyst or corporate analyst you are just on the right place!

-After this short personal detour let’s see the first part of the Excel tutorial and this will be followed by many-many more throughout the years.
+After this short personal detour let’s see the first part of the Excel Dashboard Tutorial and this will be followed by many-many more throughout the years.

 Excel KPI dashboard – Math Functions